 Before the vaccines were developed, these diseases were rampant.
 Vaccines protect the community by preventing the spread of disease from one person to the next, which even offers some protection to the unvaccinated.
 If people stopped getting vaccinated, the incidence of these three diseases would rapidly rise and thousands would get sick and perhaps even die.

 Both vaccines contain inactivated forms of the toxin produced by the bacteria that cause the three diseases.
 Inactivated means the substance no longer produces disease, but does trigger the body to create antibodies that give it immunity against the toxins.
-DTaP is approved for children under 7.
-Tdap, which has a reduced dose of the diphtheria and pertussis vaccines, is approved for adolescents starting at the age of 11 and adults ages 19 to 64.
+DTaP is approved for children under age 7.
+Tdap, which has a reduced dose of the diphtheria and pertussis vaccines, is approved for adolescents starting at age 11 and adults ages 19 to 64.
+It is often called a booster dose because it boosts the immunity that wanes from vaccines given at ages 4 to 6.